 The accelerator and brake pedal should only be adjusted when the vehicle is stopped and the gearshift lever is in the P (Park) position.

-Press and hold the rocker control (located on the instrument panel) to adjust accelerator and brake pedal.
+Press and hold the rocker control to adjust accelerator and brake pedal.

-• Press the top of the control to adjust the pedals away from you.

-• Press the bottom of the control to adjust the pedals towards you.
+- Press the back of the control to adjust the pedals toward you. - Press the front of the control to adjust the pedals away from you.